 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 7556.

 Apparent size of NGC 7556The following table reports NGC 7556 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7556 is a visual representation of it.

 Digitized Sky Survey image of NGC 7556

 The image below is a photograph of NGC 7556 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7556 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7556 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7556 - Elliptical/Spiral Galaxy in Pisces is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7556 - Elliptical/Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 7556

 Celestial coordinates for the J2000 equinox of NGC 7556 are provided in the following table: